isomerpages/moe-chijkcp/_co-curricular/Co Curricular.md

 Students should commit to the CCA for the whole semester or year.
-Should any student need change her CCA due to medical reasons, parents are to write in the HOD PE/CCA.
+Should any student need to change her CCA due to medical reasons, parents are to write in the HOD PE/CCA.

 #### CCA Attendance